What does it matter? Life? Live it or lump it.

 So many faces, we get lost and are unable to find our true identity.
 Our life is complex; in fact life is system of complex systems.
 We make it more complicated by adding more faces to it.

-Theory of Provisioning.
+Some time I think, all theories and idea are linked.
+I believe in something called as Theory of Provisioning.
 When we provision, we get security and stability but we loose freedom and peace.
 This theory as a whole applies to development of human society, as well as to your car, and as well as to your life.

 When you start making provision (faces) your life become complicated and you loose peace of mind